LeCaToX/LeCaToX/README.md

 ### Hi there, I'm LeCaToX 👋

+## Some facts 🎉
+* I'm a boy!
+* I'm from Vietnam 🇻🇳
+* Traveling ✈️: I went to England and Singapore.

 ## Education 🏫
 * Student at VNU-HCM High School for the Gifted in Informatics.
 * Founder of The Gifted Battlefield.